Mameshiba no Taigun: 2019–2020: Formation and debut

+2021–2022: Must Change Project and audition camp

-The band released their second studio album, Mamejor!, on January 20, 2021.
+The group released their second studio album, Mamejor!, on January 20, 2021.
 They released their first EP, Wow!!
 Season, on July 14.
 Their second major single, "Kinō wa Modoranai / Koi no Full Swing", was released on December 22.

 They released their third major single, "Mamen Joy / Machigai Darake no Hero", on July 20, 2022.
 On September 7, in the lead up to the release of their next single, "Must Change", the group launched the "Must Change Project" in which each member would have a solo edition of the CD single and whoever sold the most copies would receive a solo debut while whoever sold the least number of copies would have to re-audition for the group.
 On December 7, they released their fourth major single, "Must Change".
 On December 10, the winner of the "Must Change Project" was revealed to be Nao while the loser was revealed to be Aika, therefore Nao would get to debut as a soloist while Aika would have to take part in an audition camp.

 From December 11 to 14, Mameshiba no Taigun Nari no Gasshuku (豆柴の大群なりの合宿), an audition camp with the aim of finding new members for the group was held.
 Initially, Aika was the only member who would take part in the camp due to her losing the "Must Change Project", but it was decided that all existing members of the group, excluding Kaede, would take part in the camp with their position in the line-up at risk.
 It was announced that the audition camp was being held due to the unprofessionalism of the group's members who had cancelled an upcoming job with little notice thus causing staff problems.
 The audition camp resulted in Nao and Aika being kicked out of the group but they were ultimately allowed to keep their positions.
-Kaede graduated from the group on December 17 at the We Must Change Tour Final where new members, Reona and Momoka, later known as Leona Empire and Momoti Ngale, who were recruited through the auditon camp joined the group.
+Kaede graduated from the group on December 17 at the We Must Change Tour Final where new members, Reona and Momoka, later known as Leonaempire and Momoti Ngale, who were recruited through the audition camp joined the group.
 Both new members made their debut performance with the group on January 6, 2023.
 A re-recorded version of "Must Change", titled "Must Change -We Keep Changing-", without Kaede and featuring the new members was released on the same day.

-They released their third studio album, Mamequest, on February 22, 2023.